2012 Monte-Carlo Rolex Masters – Singles

 Seven-time defending champion Rafael Nadal defeated Novak Djokovic in the final, 6–3, 6–1 to win the singles tennis title at the 2012 Monte-Carlo Masters.
 Nadal became the first man in the Open Era to win a tournament eight consecutive times.
-He did not lose a single set in the entire tournament.
+This would also be the fourth time that Nadal did not drop a set, half of his eight titles.
+Nadal’s win over Djokovic in the final was his 42nd consecutive match win at the Monte Carlo Masters.

+This tournament marked the final professional appearance of former world No. 3 and 2010 Indian Wells Masters champion Ivan Ljubičić; he lost in the first round to compatriot Ivan Dodig.

 Seeds

 Top 8 seeds received a bye into the second round.